 Tipping etiquette varies by country, culture and the situation and it is a gesture that shows appreciation for the quality of service that you received.

-When traveling with Costsaver we have pre-paid certain tips and gratuities for you.
+When travelling with Costsaver we have pre-paid certain tips and gratuities for you.
 Baggage handling at hotels, service charges and tips for hotel wait staff (for included meals) will be taken care of by your Travel Director.
 There are however a few instances where individual tipping is welcome.